fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Register-AzureRmAutomationDscNode.md

 ```

 ### -RefreshFrequencyMins
-Specifies the frequency, in minutes, at which the local Configuration Manager contacts the azure_2 Automation DSC pull server to download the latest node configuration.
+Specifies the frequency, in minutes, at which the local Configuration Manager contacts the Azure Automation DSC pull server to download the latest node configuration.

 ```yaml
 Type: Int32